Tod92/Python_Testing/README.md

     * competitions.json - list of competitions
     * clubs.json - list of clubs with relevant information.
 You can look here to see what email addresses the app will accept for login.
+    * bookings.json - list of clubs with information needed to track bookings already done for specific competitions.

 5. Testing

     You are free to use whatever testing framework you like-the main thing is that you can show what tests you are using.